|Posted on:||Friday, 21st July, 2017|

 Building on this success BasicNeeds is excited by the potential of joining with CBM to greatly increase the positive impact we can have on people with mental health problems.
 Through working together we can combine our expertise and resources and become a leading global voice and source of expertise on mental health in development.”

-Photo: Hari was supported through an emergency mental health project that CBM conducted after the earthquakes in Nepal.
+Photo: Hari was supported through an emergency mental health project (open link in new tab) that CBM conducted after the earthquakes in Nepal.

 Mental health around the world